JanaLasser/misinformation_domains/README.md

 # A collection of domains that spread unreliable information

-**Author: Jana Lasser, Graz University of Technology (jana.lasser@tugraz.at)**
+**Author: Jana Lasser, Graz University of Technology (jana.lasser@tugraz.at)** **Contact:** If you are aware of additional lists that are not part of this collection yet, especially in other languages than English, please let me know.
+If you have questions regarding individual domains, please contact the authors of the list that includes that domain.

 ## A word of caution
 The final version of the cleaned and de-duplicated list depends on somewhat arbitrary decisions on what to classify as "harmful" content.
 The cleaning and de-duplication process is performed in the script ```clean_misinformation_domains.ipynb```.
 Before using or building on this list, please have a look at the cleaning and de-duplication process and evaluate, if it fits your definition of "disinformation", "misinformation" or "fake news" and adapt accordingly!